yeohhq/tp/docs/UserGuide.md

    <i>Figure above shows the additional files including the data file after the user uses Archangel</i>
 </div>

-Q: As a mac user, when opening the file for the first time, I received an error that prevented me from opening the file, how do I fix this?<br>
+**Q:** As a mac user, when opening the file for the first time, I received an error that prevented me from opening the file, how do I fix this?<br>
-A: Due to security configurations of the Mac OS, you have to verify the download is safe to open, you can follow the steps show below.
+**A:** Due to security configurations of the Mac OS, you have to verify the download is safe to open, you can follow the steps show below.

 <div style="text-align: center; padding-bottom: 2em">
 <img src="images/UserGuide/Mac_User_Step_3.png" width="95%" /> <br />
-   <i>Go to your system preferences, and search for "Security & Privacy"</i>
+   <i>Step 1.Go to your system preferences, and search for "Security & Privacy"</i>
 <img src="images/UserGuide/Mac_User_Step_4.png" width="95%" /> <br />
-   <i>Under "Security & Privacy", click on "Open Anyway"</i>
+   <i>Step 2.Under "Security & Privacy", click on "Open Anyway"</i>
 <img src="images/UserGuide/Mac_User_Step_5.png" width="95%" /> <br />
-   <i>In the pop-out window,click on "Open" and you are done!</i>
+   <i>Step 3.In the pop-out window,click on "Open" and you are done!</i>
 </div>

 --------------------------------------------------------------------------------------------------------------------